matrix-org/synapse/docs/usage/configuration/config_documentation.md

    For modern android devices the notification content will still appear because it is loaded by the app. iPhone, however will send a notification saying only that a message arrived and who it came from.
-   # TODO: is this still correct?
-   Defaults to true. to include message details.
+   Defaults to true.
 Set to false to only include the event ID and room ID in push notification payloads.
 * `group_unread_count_by_room: false`: When a push notification is received, an unread count is also sent.
    This number can either be calculated as the number of unread messages  for the user, or the number of *rooms* the user has unread messages in.
 Defaults to true, meaning push clients will see the number of